groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/caching/_index.md

 ---
 In some cases document conversion may be a time-consuming operation (dependent on source document content, structure and complexity).
 For such situations caching can be a solution - converted document is stored into cache (for example at the local drive) and in a case of repetitive conversions of the document, **[GroupDocs.Conversion](https://products.groupdocs.com/conversion/net)** uses cached representation.

-To enable caching you have to:
+To enable caching, follow these steps:

-*   Instantiate desired cache object (for example [FileCache](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.caching/filecache) will store converted document results at the local drive)
+1. Instantiate desired cache object (for example [FileCache](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.caching/filecache) will store converted document results at the local drive)
-*   Pass [ConverterSettings](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/convertersettings) object factory to constructor of a [Converter](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter) class
+2. Pass [ConverterSettings](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/convertersettings) object factory to constructor of a [Converter](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter) class
-*   Call [Convert](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter/convert/#convert_3) method of [Converter](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter) class
+3. Call [Convert](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter/convert/#convert_3) method of [Converter](https://reference.groupdocs.com/conversion/net/groupdocs.conversion/converter) class

 Here is a code that demonstrates how to enable caching for GroupDocs.Conversion.